hexenq/kuroshiro-desktop/README.md

-# kuroshiro.js-desktop
+# kuroshiro-desktop
-Desktop application of kuroshiro.js.
+Desktop application of kuroshiro.